AxTheB/product_aggregator/README.md

 ### POST /products/:id:
 Update product info.
 Will not try to register the updated product.
-Request and Response same as product creation
+Request and Response same as product creation except status code, which is 200 OK

 ### DELETE /products/:id:
 Delete product.
 Has no way to notify Offers service, but stops polling for price changes.